stier-lab/Stier-2021-Lionfish/README.md

 # Stier-2020-Lionfish
-A summary of data analysis from panama lionfish experiments
+A summary of data analysis from panama lionfish experiments.
+Paper led by Jameal Samhouri.